-The three routes of Raiders Gravel Galloway take riders on a thrilling adventure through the Galloway Forest Park, deep into the woods, past stunning lochs, up treacherous climbs and down exhilarating descents all amidst some of Scotland’s most stunning wilderness.
-All GPX files can be downloaded here.
+Whether you’re racing or riding, the three routes of Raiders Gravel Galloway take you on a thrilling adventure through the Galloway Forest Park, deep into the woods, past stunning lochs, up treacherous climbs and down exhilarating descents all amidst some of Scotland’s most stunning wilderness.

 THE GRANNOCH: Stage 1 — Friday